 After creating the Duo Mobile management integration, set the Trusted Endpoints policy to start checking for managed device status as users authenticate to Duo-protected services and applications.

 When your trusted endpoints policy is applied to your Duo applications, return to the Duo Mobile trusted endpoint management integration in the Admin Panel and enable it by clicking the Change link at the top of the page next to "Integration is disabled".
 You can choose to either activate this management integration for just members of a specified test group or groups, or activate for all users.

 If you create the Duo Mobile trusted endpoints management integration alongside another mobile management integration (like AirWatch/Workspace ONE or MobileIron Cloud) then Duo Mobile acts as the default management integration and Duo no longer uses your other MDM management integrations for device verification.

-Users with Duo Mobile installed and activated for Duo Push on Android and iOS devices see a prompt to open Duo Mobile for the device check when authenticating to a protected resource via the Duo Prompt.
+Users with Duo Mobile installed and activated for Duo Push on Android and iOS devices see a device trust dialog when authenticating to a protected resource via the Duo Prompt.